- API Management

 One effective method for doing this is evaluating your company’s data and understanding what APIs will resonate best with customers for potential integrations.
 The Mashery Strategy Services team helps you evaluate possibilities and concepts, researching platforms and apps thriving in and around your industry.
 With a clearer picture, you can see where there may be gaps in available APIs.

 When you’re looking to compete with existing APIs already available in your space, comparing and understanding what assets you’ll be able to make available through your API that your competitors are missing is key.
 You can target customers of other platforms, offering a better API to them.
-A great byproduct of this process is generating great language to display on your portal, informing incoming customers and developers on the value and benefit of using your API.
+A great byproduct of this process is generating great language to display on your API portal, informing incoming customers and developers on the value and benefit of using your API.

 Who is waiting for your API?